Narimantas

-Narimantas or Narymunt (baptized Gleb; 1277 or just before 1300 (according to Wasilewski 1992) – 2 February 1348) was a Lithuanian duke and the second eldest son of Gediminas, Grand Duke of Lithuania.
+Narimantas, also known as Narymunt or Narimunt (Наримунт; (Note: Alternatively spelled as Narimont; Наримонт.) baptized Gleb; died 2 February 1348), was a Lithuanian duke and the second eldest son of Gediminas, the grand duke of Lithuania.

 During various periods of his life, he ruled Pinsk and Polotsk.
-In 1333 he was invited by Novgorod's nobles to rule and protect territories in the north, Ladoga, Oreshek and Korela.
-He started the tradition of Lithuanian mercenary service north of Novgorod on the Swedish border that lasted until Novgorod's fall to Moscow in 1477.
+In 1333, he was accepted by Novgorod's nobles to rule and protect territories in the north, including Ladoga, Oreshek and Korela.
+He was the first of several Lithuanian service princes in Novgorod.

-About 1338, the Golden Horde took him as a prisoner.
-The Muscovite ruler, Ivan Kalita, ransomed him from Tatars, keeping him as hostage in Moscow for a few years.
+Life

+He was baptized in 1333 in or before reaching Novgorod.
+This made him ineligible to succeed his father as ruler of Lithuanians, despite his primogeniture right.
+Before this, Gediminas had "peacefully" seized Novgorod's boyars when they were making their way to Metropolitan Theognostus in Volhynia with their candidate Vasily for the episcopal see of Novgorod.
+They were released after guaranteeing that the dependent towns of Ladoga, Oreshek and Korela, as well as half of Koporye, would be given to Narimantas "as his votchina and a patrimony for his sons."
+The chronicle account of the treaty says that the boyars agreed to this only because they found themselves "in such distress."

+The city accepted him as prince of those dependent towns.
+However, Narimantas did not offer military assistance and the Novgorodians later sought reconciliation with Grand Prince Ivan I of Moscow, who arrived in Novgorod in 1335.
+According to the historian John L. I. Fennell, "we can only assume that...
+Narimunt had been helping his uncle Voin to defend Lithuania's easternmost dependent principality, Polotsk.
+As well as conducting a war with the Germans, the Lithuanians were also obliged to defend themselves against the Tatars in 1338."

 Narimantas supported his brother Jaunutis when he was deposed by Algirdas and Kęstutis in 1345.
-In order to avoid getting killed by his younger brothers, he escaped Vilnius in autumn 1344.
-Narimantas travelled to Jani Beg, Khan of the Golden Horde, asking for support against Algirdas.
-Though he failed to solicit support, he is rumoured to have married a Tatar princess (possibly as second wife).
+In order to avoid getting killed by his younger brothers, he escaped Vilnius in the autumn of 1344.
+Narimantas travelled to Jani Beg, the khan of the Golden Horde, asking for support against Algirdas.
+Though he failed to solicit support, he is rumoured to have married a Tatar princess, possibly as a second wife.
 After returning, Narimantas reconciled with Algirdas but was killed leading the Battle of Strėva against the Teutonic Knights on 2 February 1348.
-His descendants include Princes Kurakin, Galitzine, Khovansky, Korecki.
+His descendants include Princes Kurakin, Galitzine, Khovansky, and Korecki.

-He took baptism in 1333 in or before Veliki Novgorod.
-This made him ineligible to succeed his father as ruler of Lithuanians, despite his primogeniture right.

-Sons
+Issue

 It is believed that Narimantas had five sons: